-- 7.2.18 The Transport Act 1985 provided the framework for Wales's introduced the current system, which is deregulated and mostly privatised bus transport system, for bus operators in Great Britain.
-Beyond set standards for The system allows bus operators to provide bus services as they choose, subject to meeting certain safety and competency, bus operators are free to provide services as they chose. standards. - 7.2.19 The UK Government is largely responsible for what The regulation of bus services that does exist is either not devolved or only partially devolved.regulation there is of bus services, with the "Registration of local bus services" a specific Exception to the devolved responsibilities in the Government of Wales Act 2006.
-Traffic Commissioners grant operator licences, register local bus services, set punctuality standards and investigate bus companies not meeting their obligations. - 7.2.20 The regulation of bus services that does exist is either not devolved or only partially devolved.
-Both the issuing of Public Service Vehicle Operator licences and the registration of bus services are not devolved.
-Operator licences are issued by the Traffic Commissioners and enforcement activity is undertaken with support from the Vehicle &and Operator Services Agency.
-An operator must register proposed services (routes and timings), give notice of changes and meet punctuality standards set by the Traffic Commissioners.
-The Traffic
+- 7.2.15 The Transport Act 1985 provided the framework for Wales's deregulated and mostly privatised bus transport system.
+Beyond set standards for safety and competency, bus operators are free to provide services as they chose. - 7.2.16 The UK Government is largely responsible for what regulation there is of bus services, with the "Registration of local bus services" a specific Exception to the devolved responsibilities in the Government of Wales Act 2006.
+Traffic Commissioners grant operator licences, register local bus services, set punctuality standards and investigate bus companies not meeting their obligations.